 In 2001, Freeholder Kelly championed making Ocean County government even more accessible to its residents with the opening of the County Connection, a county government service outlet conveniently located at the Ocean County Mall, Toms River.
 He continues to serve as liaison to that program.
 Since its opening, over 1 million people have walked through its doors seeking information and assistance from a well-trained staff.
 In 2004, the County Connection took to the road with the launching of the mobile County Connection which provides services throughout the County.

-As co-chair of the Office of Engineering, Freeholder Kelly works closely with Freeholder Virginia E. Haines and the engineering staff in annually overseeing more than $45 million worth of infrastructure improvements focusing on roadway safety.
+As chair of the Office of Engineering, Freeholder Kelly works closely with the engineering staff in annually overseeing more than $45 million worth of infrastructure improvements focusing on roadway safety.
+He also serves as a member of the North Jersey Transportation Planning Authority.

 Freeholder Kelly in concert with the Board led the successful effort to protect Lakehurst Naval Air Engineering Station from being dismantled by the Base Realignment and Closure Commission in 1995 and again in 2005.
 He continues to support the work of what is now known as Joint Base – McGuire, Dix, Lakehurst working closely with Congressional leaders to keep the tri-service base viable and strong in order to protect homeland security and promote economic growth.

 He began his work in public service more than 35 years ago when he was first elected to the Eagleswood Township Committee.
-Freeholder Kelly served as mayor of the Southern Ocean County municipality for 11 out of the 17 years he was on the committee.
-And, he formerly served as a member of the Eagleswood Volunteer Fire Company and had been a Webelo leader in Cub Scouts.
+Freeholder Kelly served as mayor of the southern Ocean County municipality for 11 out of the 17 years he was on the committee.
+He formerly served as a member of the Eagleswood Volunteer Fire Company and had been a Webelo leader in Cub Scouts.

 He has served as past president and treasurer of the Ocean County Mayors’ Association.
 He has received many awards and commendations as a Freeholder including being named Public Official of the Year by the Chiefs of Police of New Jersey and in 2006 by the Ocean County Chiefs of Police Association.
 And, he was honored by the Jersey Shore Council of Boy Scouts of America as the 2007 Citizen of the Year.